zipack/spec/spec.md

 > +0 means the real value of this VLQ is the count of pure bytes.

-### String
+### String family

-As mentioned before, a Unicode char can be encoded by a VLQ's Natural, so String is seamlessly concatenated chars.
+As I mentioned before, Zipack's String is based on VLQ instead of standard UTF-8.
+A Unicode char can be encoded by a VLQ's Natural, so String is seamlessly concatenated chars.

 ```text
 Mini String: stores a Unicode string whose length < 32.